-Men's Shed has a mission to reduce social isolation, providing men with camaraderie, skills and support.
+Men's Shed has a mission to reduce social isolation by providing camaraderie, skills and support.

 All around Australia, Men’s Sheds provide a welcoming social environment for men from all walks of life, who come together for camaraderie, new skills, health support, or to tinker with that DIY project.